Backing vocalist: Examples

+Lyrics

+In the lyrics, the backing vocals are standardly written in parentheses to differentiate them from the main vocals, which are written without any markup.
+The backing vocals for a line may come in mid-line, or even after the main lyrics have already been sung.
+Vocalizing is fairly common so as to not detract from the meaning of the lyrics of the primary vocals.
+The sound of the backing vocals is often in a differing style (e.g., either more muted or pitched up) so as to complement rather than compete with the main parts.

 Lead singers who record backing vocals

-In the recording studio, some lead singers record their own backing vocals by overdubbing with a multitrack recording system, record his or her own backing vocals, then recording the lead part over them.
+In the recording studio, some lead singers record their own backing vocals by overdubbing with a multitrack recording system, record their own backing vocals, then recording the lead part over them.
 Some lead vocalists prefer this approach because multiple parts recorded by the same singer blend well.

 A famous example overdubbing is Freddie Mercury's multipart intro to Queen's "Bohemian Rhapsody".
-Other artists who have recorded multitrack lead and backing vocals include Patrick Stump of Fall Out Boy, Tom DeLonge of Blink-182 and Angels and Airwaves, Wednesday 13 in his own band and Murderdolls, Ian Gillan of Deep Purple, Brendon Urie of Panic! at the Disco, Simon Le Bon of Duran Duran, and Brad Delp of Boston.
+Other artists who have recorded multitrack lead and backing vocals include Patrick Stump of Fall Out Boy, Tom DeLonge of Blink-182 and Angels and Airwaves, Wednesday 13 in his own band and Murderdolls, Ian Gillan of Deep Purple, Brendon Urie of Panic! at the Disco, Simon Le Bon of Duran Duran, Gary Barlow of Take That, Brandon Flowers of The Killers, Matt Bellamy of Muse and Brad Delp of Boston.

-With the exception of a few songs on each album, Michael Jackson, Prince, Dan Fogelberg, Eddie Rabbitt, David Bowie, Harry Nilsson, and Richard Marx sing all of the background vocals for their songs.
+With the exception of a few songs on each album, Michael Jackson, Janet Jackson, Prince, Dan Fogelberg, Eddie Rabbitt, David Bowie, Harry Nilsson, and Richard Marx sing all of the background vocals for their songs.
 Robert Smith of the Cure sings his own backing vocals in the studio, and doesn't use backing vocalists when performing live.